 Long Term Resident OAS Roger September 2015 (formally Chance) Oh, Roger.

-Roger has received a monthly sponsor.
-If you would also like to sponsor Roger let us know.
+Roger has received a monthly sponsor however if you would also like to contribute towards Roger care let us know.

 Carly rescued March 28 from a rural shelter in Carlin NV.
 Senior Hospice dog.
 She will enjoy her remaining time at Safe Haven